flesler/uver/README.md

 # uver

-Update the version on package.json and other files
+Bump the version on package.json and other files

 ## CLI

-To update file versions from the command-line, check [uver-cli](https://github.com/flesler/uver-cli)
+To bump file versions from the command-line, check [uver-cli](https://github.com/flesler/uver-cli)

 ## Installation